material-admin/doc-material-components/dev-article-template.md

 >        ```

 ### \[Component section\]
-Divide the component API into its variants, preferably as described in the [material.io/components] pages.
+Divide the component into its variants, preferably as described in the [material.io/components] pages.

-For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier (`###` header) sections based on its variants:
+For example [button](material.io/components/buttons/) is divided into the following 3rd tier (`###` header) sections based on its variants:

 * Text button
 * Outlined button